 - 3. The content of the Thai prenuptial agreement should abide the law and of good morals.

-- 4. The contract should be written both in Thai and English.
-Or any another language recognized by law, as long as both parties comprehend with its content.
+- 4. The contract should be written both in Thai and English or any another language recognized by law.
+This as long as both parties comprehend with its content.

 It is an advantage to have a Thai prenuptial agreement in case of a divorce afterwards, for assistance with dividing the marital assets.
-In the event of death with either of the husband or wife, the prenuptial agreement will ensure that you have properties which you want to pass on to a beneficiary, in this case, is not automatically passed on to your spouse.
+In the event of death with either of the husband or wife.
+The prenuptial agreement will ensure that you have properties which you want to pass on to a beneficiary.
+Now in this case, is not automatically passed on to your spouse.
 It would make sure that future marriage will not affect the inheritance of the children or grandchildren’s financial security.

 It is recommended that you seek the services of an established law firm in Thailand or a registered Thai family lawyer who is familiar with the laws of your home country and in Thailand, before you make a prenuptial agreement with your Thai fiancé.
 Without the prenuptial agreement, the rights in a divorce court advancement in Thailand may be determined in accordance with the existing law.